Boya015/Base-apparel-coming-soon/README-template.md

 This is where you can give a hat tip to anyone who helped you out on this project.
 Perhaps you worked in a team or got some inspiration from someone else's solution.
 This is the perfect place to give them some credit.

 **Note: Delete this note and edit this section's content as necessary.
 If you completed this challenge by yourself, feel free to delete this section entirely.**

+what ived learned?

+1. **HTML Structure:** You've learned how to structure an HTML page using elements like forms, labels, inputs, and buttons.
+You've also understood the importance of semantic HTML for accessibility and SEO.

+2. **CSS Styling:** You've learned how to apply CSS styles to different HTML elements to customize the appearance of your webpage.
+You've used CSS for layouts, font styling, background images, gradients, hover effects, and more.

+3. **Responsive Design:** You've implemented responsive design techniques using media queries to adjust the layout and styles of your webpage based on different screen sizes and devices.

+4. **JavaScript Interactivity:** You've learned how to use JavaScript to handle form submissions, validate email addresses, and display error messages based on user input.

+5. **DOM Manipulation:** You've worked with the Document Object Model (DOM) to select and modify elements in the HTML document dynamically.

+6. **Accessibility:** You've made efforts to improve accessibility by adding labels to inputs, using ARIA attributes, and providing visually hidden elements.

+7. **CSS Custom Properties (Variables):** You've used CSS custom properties to define and manage colors, gradients, and other values, making your CSS more maintainable.

+8. **Version Control:** You've used version control (Git) to manage changes to your code, collaborate, and track the development process.

+Overall, it's clear that you've covered essential front-end web development topics and have applied your knowledge to create a functioning and visually appealing web form.
+Keep practicing and building projects to further enhance your skills and understanding of web development concepts.
+Great job on your progress so far!